 For steak and chips or a smoked salmon salad try Portuguese cafe Um Staminet on Route de Longwy which also has a ten pin alley.
 Along the same road you'll find sushi bar Wayoxi, Restaurant Chinese King, Indian restaurant the Royal Bengal, Antica Trattoria for pizzas, or the lovely wood-furnished bar bistro Pacha for light bites or a late drink.

 Check out the parasol decked ceiling of Thai Belair, over the Sawadee tasting menu, or pick up a gourmet burger at the hugely popular Cafe Bel Air or a pizza at Bel Canto.
 There's more sushi to be found at Takajo and Hakii Belair.

-Mansoku is a new Japanese Ramen restaurant (with terrace) and store, located at 153 avenue du Dix Septembre, just off the Place du France in Belair.
-In addition to its popular craft Ramen cooking kits (all vegetarian), it stocks a range of Japanese food and drink products including sweet treats, chocolate and macha cookies, Japanese beers and unusual soft drinks (including a lemonade bottle with a marble in it).
+Manzoku is a new Japanese Ramen restaurant (with terrace) and store, located at 153 avenue du Dix Septembre, just off the Place du France in Belair.
+In addition to its popular craft Ramen cooking kits (all vegetarian), it stocks a range of Japanese food and drink products including sweet treats, chocolate and macha cookies, Japanese beers and imported soft drinks.

 Try ceviche, tapas and tacos at Pablito, or relax in the wonderful garden terrace at Restaurant Scheiss, with an Irish steak or some grilled fish.
 You'll find more steak and a lovely garden setting at Le Bistrot, which also has a nice range of mussel dishes.